sqlxpert/z-container-api-kafka-aws-terraform/README.md

   NAT Gateway is a very expensive AWS service, and from a network security perspective, it's better to keep as much network traffic private as possible.
-  Accordingly, I define VPC endpoints for all necessary AWS services and leave the NAT Gateway off be default.
+  Accordingly, I define VPC endpoints for all necessary AWS services and leave the NAT Gateway off by default.
 I go a bit beyond AWS's recommendations for the endpoint security groups, using strict reciprocal pairs to determine which resources can access which AWS service endpoints, instead of opening them to entire subnets, let alone to the entire VPC.
 I don't use endpoint